-Similar results were reported by George Miller in 1956 in his famous work "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information"3), where he suggested human short-term capacity was determined by the number of chunks or cognitive wholes one can remember, no matter if it is a letter, digit or word.
+Similar results were reported by George Miller in 19563).
+Based on his research, he suggested human short-term capacity was determined by the number of chunks or cognitive wholes one can remember, no matter if it is a letter, digit or word.
 This number on average equals seven, and may vary usually between five and nine.